partridge-tech/chris-blog/_content/2020/my-2020-biohacking-stack/index.md

 #### Implant Procedure

 This particular chip is 2mm wide by 10mm long and can be thought of as a very long grain of rice.
 Getting the xNT into your body is pretty straightforward, and they come preloaded into a large sterile injector alongside some packaged sterile & sterilization equipment.
-While whoever is doing the procedure should be knowledgable in working with flesh (ex. piercing or other body modification professional), it's not a surgical procedure and doesn't strictly require a medical professional.
+While whoever is doing the procedure should be knowledgeable in working with flesh (ex. piercing or other body modification professional), it's not a surgical procedure and doesn't strictly require a medical professional.

 However, the xNT does need to go into a fleshy non-gripping area of your body, with some space between it and any bones, metal, or anything hard to help protect it from breakage.
 Generally, a good option is the flesh between your thumb and index finger on the top side of your hand.
 If you place your hand palm-down and trace ~8mm towards the center of your hand from your thumb's knuckle, that's where I put my xNT.